 Despite being a mother, Katharine Glasier continued to tour the country making speeches on socialism.
 In 1900 she lectured in over thirty different towns.
 Bruce Glasier was also in great demand as he had recently been elected as chairman of the Independent Labour Party.

-Katharine continued to write and as well as having a regular column in the ILP newspaper The Labour Leader, she contributed to other socialist journals and newspapers such as The Labour Womanand The Workman's Times.
+Katharine continued to write and as well as having a regular column in the ILP newspaper The Labour Leader, she contributed to other socialist journals and newspapers such as The Labour Woman.
 Katharine also wrote a feminist novel, Marget: A Twentieth-Century Novel and Tales from the Derbyshire, a collection of short-stories.

 Katharine was not active in the women's suffrage movement.
-She disagreed with the NUWSS policy of a limited women's suffrage bill and totally disapproved of the militant tactics used by the WSPU.
+She disagreed with the NUWSS policy of a limited women's suffrage bill and totally disapproved of the militant tactics used by the Women's Social and Political Union (WSPU).
 Like most members of the Independent Labour Party, Katharine supported the campaign for complete adult suffrage.